2019 Energy Legislation

 - 2045 – All electric utilities must generate 100% of their power from renewable or zero-carbon resources.

 The act contains provisions to ensure electric service reliability by allowing the UTC to temporarily relieve a utility of its greenhouse gas reduction obligation if the electric grid's reliability or safety is compromised.
 The act also contains safeguards for consumers to prevent electric bills from rapidly increasing as a result of the utilities' transition to clean energy resources.
 The UTC will review the utilities' financial plans for reducing and eliminating emissions from electric generation resources through the established rate case process.

-Agencies and Stakeholders
+Agencies and Interested Parties

 The implementation of this package of energy legislation requires multiple state agencies to coordinate their rules and develop mutually supportive timelines for implementation.
 Those agencies include the state departments of Commerce, Ecology, Health, and Natural Resources.
-The UTC also expects stakeholders to provide comments on how to best implement the new laws.
+The UTC also expects interested parties to provide comments on how to best implement the new laws.